If you’ve been told your cat or dog has a heart murmur, you might be wondering how worried you should be.

 Life expectancy for a cat with a heart murmur

 Your cat’s heart murmur might be innocent or caused by a mild condition, in which case it may not shorten their life at all.
-Lots of cats live with a heart murmur for their entire life.
+Lots of cats live with a heart murmur for their entire lives.

 But cats can hide other symptoms well and can go downhill quickly, so a heart murmur should be investigated by your vet.